minhngoc28/swift-api/README.md

-# Remitly 2025 - Home Exercise
+# Remitly 2025 - Home exercise

-This project is a solution to the Remitly Internship 2025 Home Exercise.
+This project is a solution to the Remitly Internship 2025 Home exercise.

 The goal of the exercise is to:
 - Parse SWIFT code data from a CSV file